skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/pages/06_color.md

 title: Color and contrast
 description: 'How we work with color and contrast'
 permalink: /work/toolkits/accessibility-guide/color/
-page_title: Color and contrast
 layout: toolkit
 sidenav: accessibility_guide
 ---

 There are two main accessibility concerns for color: contrast and color dependence.
 Color contrast is the ratio of the foreground color (text) and the background color.
 Text should have a ratio of 4.5:1 or greater with the background.

 Color dependence is the need to see color to understand the information.
 An example of this would be `The required fields are red.` Some users may not be able to distinguish red from other colors and would lack information to fill out this form.

 Links that only rely on color also fail this requirement.
 Links must be distinguished by more than just color (hue).
 Links can be distinguished by underlines, symbols, context (in a menu for example), or lightness.
 If the contrast between the surrounding text and a link is greater than 3:1, it's acceptable.
 Also note, the link text itself still needs to have a contrast ratio of 4.5:1 or greater with the background.
-[Read more information about link color dependence.](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/F73)
+[Read more information about link color dependence](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/F73).

-### Testing
+## Testing

-#### Color contrast
+### Color contrast

 1. Using a [color contrast checker](http://www.paciellogroup.com/resources/contrastanalyser/), compare the color of the text with the color of the background.
 2. In situations where the color is a gradient or can't be determined programmatically, compare the lightest part of the text with the lightest part of the background using the color picker.
 Then compare the darkest part of the text with the darkest part of the background.